EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 The app also creates a `$HOME/.local/share/ondemand/apps/rstudio_app/` in your home directory on the back-end and nounts this into RStudio Server at `/mnt/rstudio_host`.
 If you install R packages into `/mnt/rstudio_host` when using RStudio Server, then these will be available to you when you run the app in future (each run of the app creates a new container, and this mount allows for state to be persisted between runs).

+!!!
+Note

+    It is recommended that this directory be used for configuration files, code, scripts and R packages only.
+It should **not** be used for data.

 ---

 ## Installing R packages